Ian Knight (stage designer): Biography

 Knight moved to Los Angeles, USA, and did stage design for Led Zeppelin, Genesis and Wings.
 He provided art direction and lighting design for Led Zeppelin's film The Song Remains the Same in 1976, in which he also appeared.

 Work with Genesis pioneered the use of the VL1 computer-controlled moving spotlight.
 In 1981, Knight worked on Ronald Reagan's inaugural ball, at which he surreptitiously introduced a troupe of transvestite trapeze artists.
 In the mid-1980s, Knight worked within Rod Stewart's design team, including devising storylines in collaboration with Stewart.

-Family

-He married and later divorced Anne-Marie Barton.
-A second marriage followed in 1999 to Ngeon Khprjunklang; they had one son, Alistair.